-Longitudinal (A) and axial (B) sonographic scan of the left median nerve of a chronic inflammatory demyelinating polyneuropathy (CIDP) patient during clinical deterioration, showing an almost completely hypoechoic and oedematous nerve, with loss of fascicular echostructure and enlargement of the cross-sectional area.
+Longitudinal (A) and axial (B) sonographic scan of the left median nerve of a chronic inflammatory demyelinating polyneuropathy (CIDP) patient during clinical deterioration, showing an almost completely hypoechoic and edematous nerve, with loss of fascicular echostructure and enlargement of the cross-sectional area.

-Table 2: An Overview of the Existing Nerve Ultrasound Studies on Chronic Inflammatory Demyelinating Polyneuropathy and their Pathological Findings
+Table 2: An Overview of the Existing Nerve Ultrasound Studies on Chronic Inflammatory Demyelinating Polyneuropathy and their Pathologic Findings

-Authors Patients (n) Controls (n) Median nerve Ulnar nerve Brachial plexus or cervical roots Sciatic nerve Femoral nerve Fibular nerve Tibial nerve
+Author/s Patients (n) Controls (n) Median Nerve Ulnar Nerve Brachial, Plexus, or Cervical Roots Sciatic Nerve Femoral Nerve Fibular Nerve Tibial Nerve

-Taniguchi et al. 2000 1 - Х Х - Х Х - -
+Taniguchi et al.30 1 Χ Х Χ X

-Matsuoka et al. 2004 13 35 - - Х - - - -
+Matsuoka et al.32 13 35 - Χ

-Granata et. al. 2009 1 - х Х - - - - -
+Granata et. al. 1 Х Х

-Imamura et al. 2009 1 - х - - - - - -
+Imamura et al.33 1 - Х -

-Zaidman et al. 2009 36 90 х Х - - - - -
+Zaidman et al. 36 90 Х Х

-Rajabally et al. 2011 14 14 Х - - - - - -
+Rajabally et al. 14 14 Х

-Padua et al. 2012 2 63 х Х - - - Х -
+Padua et al. 2 63 Х Х Х

-Kerasnoudis et al. 2012 4 30 Х Х - - - Ν -
+Kerasnoudis et al.19 4 30 Х Х N

-Kerasnoudis et al. 2012 1 30 Х Х Х - - Ν Ν
+Kerasnoudis et al. 1 30 Х Х Х N N

-Jang et al. 2012 1 - Х Х - - - Х Х
+Jang et al.34 1 - Х Х Х Х

-x = the concrete nerve was reported with pathological findings; N = the concrete nerve was reported with normal findings; - = the concrete nerve was not studied at all; n = absolute number.
+x = the concrete nerve was reported with pathologic findings; N = the concrete nerve was reported with normal findings; - = the concrete nerve was not studied at all; n = absolute number.

-findings in CIDP was recently published in the literature.
-Using two new measures, the intranerve- and internerve cross-sectional area variability, in a small group of immune-mediated neuropathies, Padua et al. and Kerasnoudis et al. were able to demonstrate that the CIDP shows preferably a diffuse pattern of nerve enlargement (lower values of intranerve cross-sectional area variability), when compared to other immune-neuropathies, such as the multifocal motor neuropathy (MMN) (higher values of intranerve cross-sectional area variability).
+later study.
+Systematic studies on the sensitivity and specificity of this finding failed in the literature.
+A novel approach to the quantification of the pathologic findings in CIDP was recently published in the literature.
+Using two new measures, the intranerve and internerve CSA variability, in a small group of immune-mediated neuropathies, Padua et al. and Kerasnoudis et al. were able to demonstrate that the CIDP favourable shows a diffuse pattern of nerve enlargement (lower values of intranerve CSA variability) compared with other immune-neuropathies, such as the multifocal motor neuropathy (MMN) (higher values of intranerve CSA variability).

-Two CIDP cases reported tried to highlight the possible value of neuromuscular ultrasound as a screening tool of immune therapy.
-In both cases, following intravenous immunoglobulin or prednisolone therapy the patients bought a remarkable clinical improvement, but the sonographic follow-up did not show any improvement of the pathological findings.
-The same observation was done in three cases of multifocal acquired demyelinating sensory and motor neuropathy (MADSAM).20,21 Systematic data on the sensitivity and specificity of sonography as a screening method of immune therapy do not exist.
+Two reported CIDP cases aimed to highlight the possible value of neuromuscular ultrasound as a screening tool of immune therapy.
+In both cases, following intravenous immunoglobulin or prednisolone therapy, the patients experienced a remarkable clinical improvement, but the sonographic follow up did not show any improvement of the pathologic findings.33,35 The same observation was made in three cases of multifocal acquired demyelinating sensory and motor neuropathy (MADSAM).
+Systematic data on the sensitivity and specificity of sonography as a screening method of immune therapy do not exist.